psycopg/psycopg/docs/basic/from_pg2.rst

 ``with`` connection
 -------------------

+In `!psycopg2`, using the syntax :ref:`with connection <pg2:with>`,
-When the connection is used as context manager, at the end of the context the connection will be closed.
-In `!psycopg2` only the transaction is closed, so a connection can be used in several contexts, but the behaviour is surprising for people used to several other Python classes wrapping resources, such as files.
+only the transaction is closed, not the connection.
+This behaviour is surprising for people used to several other Python classes wrapping resources, such as files.

+In psycopg3, using :ref:`with connection <with-connection>` will close the connection at the end of the `!with` block, making handling the connection resources more familiar.

+In order to manage transactions as blocks you can use the `Connection.transaction()` method, which allows for finer control, for instance to use nested transactions.

+.. seealso:: See :ref:`transaction-block` for details.

 .. _diff-callproc: